-The LAS MkII receiver is equipped with 4 MB of internal non-volatile flash memory.
+The XLAS MkII receiver is equipped with 32 Mega Bits (equivalent to 4 Mega Bytes) of internal non-volatile flash memory.
 The storage capacity is 45,312 data records.

-One record is written to the final memory after each averaging log interval, as set by the user in the LAS MkII data logger settings.
+One record is written to the final memory after each averaging log interval, as set by the user in the XLAS MkII data logger settings.